reuk/wayverb/docs_source/context.md

 ### Chosen Simulation Techniques

-As the image-source method is well-suited to finding early reflections, and stochastic methods are reasonably accurate at computing the more diffuse late reflections, it made sense to combine these two methods for high-frequency simulation.
-Specifically, a simple ray tracing method was chosen over a phonon- or surface-based method for the late-reflection simulation, for two reasons.
-Firstly, ray tracing is broadly discussed in the literature [@krokstad_calculating_1968; @kuttruff_room_2009;
+The image-source and stochastic ray-tracing methods were chosen for modelling high-frequency content.
+These models are complementary: the image model can find early reflections with great accuracy but is slow at finding later reflections; while the ray-tracer is much faster but more approximate, making it better suited to finding naturally-diffuse late reflections.
+Specifically, a simple ray tracing method was chosen over a phonon- or surface-based method for the late-reflection simulation, for several reasons.
+Firstly, ray tracing is broadly discussed in the literature [@krokstad_calculating_1968;
-@vorlander_auralization:_2007; @schroder_physically_2011;
+@kuttruff_room_2009; @vorlander_auralization:_2007; @schroder_physically_2011;
 @alpkocak_computing_2010], so would not require a great deal of experimentation to implement.
 Secondly, ray tracing has the property of being an *embarrassingly parallel* algorithm, because each individual ray can be